Student Records Policy

 2. Student Access to Education Records

-A student who is financially indebted to the University will not be allowed to receive a copy of his or her academic transcript/diploma, nor will a request to transmit the academic transcript/diploma to another person or agency be honored so long as the debt remains; however, the student will be permitted to view the documents in accordance with the provisions of this policy.
+A student who is financially indebted to the University will not be allowed to receive a copy of their academic transcript/diploma, nor will a request to transmit the academic transcript/diploma to another person or agency be honored so long as the debt remains; however, the student will be permitted to view the documents in accordance with the provisions of this policy.
 Academic transcript and diploma requests also may be denied in connection with disciplinary actions resulting from academic or non-academic misconduct.

 The University is not required to allow inspection and review of the following records:

-- Financial records of the student's parents submitted as part of the financial aid process or for other official University purpose;
+1. Financial records of the student's parents submitted as part of the financial aid process or for other official University purpose;

-- Confidential letters and statements of recommendation received after January 1, 1975, for which the student has signed a waiver of the right to access and that pertain to (a) admission to this or any other educational institution or agency; (b) application for employment; or (c) receipt of an honor or honorary recognition; so long as these letters are used solely for the purpose for which they were specifically intended.
+3. Confidential letters and statements of recommendation received after January 1, 1975, for which the student has signed a waiver of the right to access and that pertain to (a) admission to this or any other educational institution or agency; (b) application for employment; or (c) receipt of an honor or honorary recognition; so long as these letters are used solely for the purpose for which they were specifically intended.

 If an education record contains information on more than one student, the student may inspect only the information about their records.